khera/logshipper/README.md

 Logshipper reads every line of a file (or stdin), packages it up as a LogStash JSON event object, and pushes it onto the named Redis list.
-From there, a logstash consumer process can pull, process, and store into the configured backing store.
+From there, a logstash consumer process can pull, filter, and store into the configured backing store.

 Command Line Options
 --------------------